awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 When you enroll accounts, you must be signed into an account with an IAM user that has the `AWSServiceCatalogEndUserFullAccess` policy enabled, and you cannot be signed in as **Root**\.

 Accounts that you enroll must be updated by means of the AWS Service Catalog and the AWS Control Tower account factory, as you would update any other account\.
-Update procedures are given in the section called [Updating and Moving Account Factory Accounts](#updating-account-factory-accounts)\.
+Update procedures are given in the section called [Updating and Moving Account Factory Accounts with AWS Service Catalog](#updating-account-factory-accounts)\.

 ## Provisioning Account Factory Accounts With AWS Service Catalog<a name="provision-as-end-user"></a>

 The following procedure describes how to provision accounts as an AWS SSO end user, through AWS Service Catalog\.
 This procedure also is referred to as *advanced account provisioning*\.
+We recommend using the **Enroll account** capability whenever possible\.

 **To provision accounts in Account Factory as an end user**